 Try ‘Cleaner’ Ingredients For Healthier Bakes

 There are many traditional ingredients used in baking, such as butter, milk, white flour, and so on.
 However, there are ‘cleaner’ ingredients you can use.
 These ingredients won’t necessarily make your bakes lower in calories, but they will definitely add more nutrients and be healthier for the person eating them.
-For example, some people like to use avocado, or even coconut oil rather than butter.
+For example, some people like to use avocado (often termed a superfood), or even coconut oil rather than butter.
 There are a ton of dairy alternatives you can use too, and then there are different kinds of flours too.

 The Pan In The Centre Of The Oven